youngancient/crest-protocol/README.md

-# Crest Protocol 🎖️
+# Crest Protocol

 Crest is a decentralized identity primitive built on the **Rootstock (RSK)** blockchain.
 It transforms standard event attendance into a verifiable, on-chain reputation system.

-Instead of issuing expensive and fragmented NFTs for event attendance, Crest utilizes the **Rootstock Attestation Service (RAS)**—an exact deployment of the Ethereum Attestation Service (EAS)—to issue standardized, composable, and gas-efficient attendance stamps.
+Instead of issuing expensive and fragmented NFTs for event attendance, Crest utilizes the **Rootstock Attestation Service (RAS)** : an exact deployment of the Ethereum Attestation Service (EAS), to issue standardized, composable, and gas-efficient attendance stamps.

-## 🌍 Why Rootstock Needs Crest (Use Cases)
+## Why Rootstock Needs Crest (Use Cases)

 Crest is designed to be a core public good for the Rootstock ecosystem, driving engagement, retention, and sybil-resistance leveraging Bitcoin's unmatched security layer: